jeffreykegler/hoonlint/misc/whitespace.md

 ### Split jogs

-The gap of split jog should be vertical.
-The inter-comment column location of the gap should be the column location of the jog body;
+The gap of split jog should be a vertical gap with comments at the column location of the jog body.
-and there should be no pre-comment column location.
 The standard column location of the body of a split jog varies according to the sidedness of the jog.